 In case you’re thinking that they’re referring to apostates, it was quite clear during the talk that they are not.
 They are talking about loyal Jehovah’s witnesses who are not content to limit their Bible education to the restrictions imposed by the organization.
 For example, I would love to have the time to learn Hebrew and Greek so that I could read the Bible in its original languages.
 However, were I to do so, according to this talk, I would be “testing Jehovah in my heart.”
 What a remarkable allegation.

-In fact, as a consequence of our Bible study and use of the Beroean Pickets web site, we are on the path that Korah took.
+In fact, according to the governing body, as a consequence of our Bible study and use of the Beroean Pickets web site, we are on the path that Korah took.
 We are displaying a selfish and ungrateful attitude towards Jehovah’s provisions and are in fact testing his patience.
 Our sin seems to be that we have been ‘carefully examining the Scriptures as to whether these things are so’.
-It is a very odd feeling to be so roundly condemned by those I have held in such high esteem all my life.
+(Acts 17:11) It is a very odd feeling to be so roundly condemned by those I have held in such high esteem all my life.

 What Scriptural proof did they put forward for condemning Christians who come together to study God’s word?
 Mt.
 24:45-47.
 Read it and tell me if there is any realistic application of that study that would allow for the condemnation of individuals who wish to study the Bible on their own outside of a meeting or in meeting preparation?

 There was a religious organization that so zealously guarded its own decrees that it prohibited the very reading of the Bible and enforced its prohibition by damning such heretics to burn in a fiery hell.
 Of course, that’s not us.
-That could never be us.
+Oh no, that could never be us.

 This talk threatened to take that away from me.

 It has about as much place in a district convention as a boil does on porcelain skin.